Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 |:--------------|:------------------------------|:----------------------|:-
 |  0-19         | XX                            | Tbd

-# Packet types Aa and B1 communicate text data
+# Packet types A1 and B1 communicate text data

 ## Packet type A1